 It gets crazier.
 Let’s assume that you’re happy to pay the exorbitant fee, then what?

-Then, you'll have to compose a detailed inventory list, listing every single item that you're shipping, along with its value.
+Then, you’ll have to compose a detailed inventory list, listing every single item that you’re shipping, along with its value.
 How do you determine the value of a pair of old socks?
-No-one knows 🙂 Seriously.
-I've heard from people who have called embassies, spoken to the Georgian Revenue Service, etc. and no-one seems to have a concise answer.
-So, wing it, I guess?
+No-one knows.
+Seriously.
+Even if you speak to your embassy, the Georgian Revenue Service, etc., and no one seems to have a concise answer.

 After You Land